-a.
+- a.
 Home businesses shall be allowed by special permit, and pursuant to authority provided by RSA 674:21, the Planning Board is authorized to determine whether such special permit shall issue, after a hearing in which the Planning Board determines that the proposed use is capable of being carried out in a manner consistent with the standards set forth in Section 1700 of this ordinance.
-Applications to the Planning Board to such a special permit shall be made in the same manner and subject to the same approval requirements of an application for non-residential site plan approval, as identified in section 6.2, submission requirements for home businesses.
+Applications to the Planning Board to such a special permit shall be made in the same manner and subject to the same approval requirements of an application for non-residential site plan approval, as identified in section 6.2.A, submission requirements for home businesses. - b.
+Bed and Breakfasts shall be allowed by special permit, and pursuant to authority provided by RSA 674:21.
+The Planning Board is authorized to determine whether such special permit shall be issued, after a hearing in which the Planning board determines that the proposed use is capable of being carried out in a manner consistent with the standard set forth in Section 2400 (Bed and Breakfast) of this ordinance.
+Applications to the Planning Board for such a special permit shall be made in the same manner and subject to the same approval requirements of an application for non-residential site plan approval, as identified in Section 6.2.B, submission requirements for Bed and Breakfasts. - c.
+Short Term Rentals shall be allowed by special permit, and pursuant to authority provided by RSA 674:21.
+Applications to the Planning Board for such a special permit shall be made in the same manner and subject to the same approval requirements of an application for site plan approval as set forth in Section 2400 (Short Term Rentals) of this ordinance.

-- 603.00 Lot Requirements - 603.01 Frontage.
+603.00 Lot Requirements

+603.01 Frontage.
 Every building lot shall have at least 200 feet of frontage except back lots.